Senior Genetic Engineering Specialist

 Eve focuses on applying genetic engineering techniques to understand genes involved in blood cell development and disease.
-Eve leads the variant to function wet laboratory science within the Human Complex Traits team led by Nicole Soranzo.
+Eve leads the variant to function wet laboratory within the Human Complex Traits team led by Nicole Soranzo.

 I am a talented and highly experienced genetic researcher whose outstanding commitment and conscientious approach achieves publishing quality results.
 My current aim is to uncover regulatory mechanisms of non-coding variation in blood cell development and disease.
 I lead screens of GWAS hit variants associated with blood cell phenotypes with the use of non-coding CRISPR/Cas9 screening techniques.